IsabelaAyres/automations/multiple-refreshes-power-bi/README.md

 # How to use Python to get real-time refreshes in Power BI

 ### Imagine the following scenario:
-😍You have built an amazing Power BI Dashboard that brings the exactly insights your client/ company needs;
+😍You have built an amazing Power BI Dashboard that brings the exact insights your client/ company needs;

 😣But here's the thing… you need the data to be updated every 5 minutes, and the refresh limit for Power BI is 8 times a day!